PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Method

-As shown in Fig.~\ref{fig:framework}, the text-to-video backbone is extended with three extra inputs: the source video, the camera trajectory, and a rendered video.
+As shown in Fig.~\ref{fig:framework}, the text-to-video backbone is extended with three additional inputs: the source video, the camera trajectory, and a rendered video.
 The source video, serving as a visual reference for both appearance and motion dynamics, is first encoded by a variational autoencoder and tokenized into patches.
 The resulting latent representation is concatenated with the noised latent along the token dimension to form $[z_t, z_{\text{src}}] \in \mathbb{R}^{c \times (2f \times h \times w)}$, and the concatenated latent is processed by a self-attention mechanism to extract high-level visual representations.
-The camera conditions consist of two modalities: the rendering video and the camera trajectory.
-The proposed query-shared cross-attention injects them jointly into the noisy latent, effectively incorporating camera motion information during denoising.
+The camera conditions consist of two modalities: the rendered video and the camera trajectory.
+The proposed query-shared cross-attention jointly injects both modalities into the noised latent, effectively incorporating camera motion information during denoising.

 The training objective is given by: